Without effective, strategic user onboarding, here’s what happens:

-After the initial welcome series, send email based on behaviors like time spent in app or task completion so you can guide experienced users towards further value (additional features) and inexperienced users towards the Aha moment.
+After the initial welcome series, send emails based on behaviors like time spent in-app or task completion so you can guide experienced users towards further value (additional features) and inexperienced users towards the Aha moment.

-Tailoring the journey doesn’t stop there.
-Where in a user’s journey are they most likely to upsell and cross sell?
+Where in a user’s journey are they most likely to upsell and cross-sell?
 The answer will be different for highly engaged users versus users who haven’t yet made use of the product.

 Not only is user onboarding an ongoing process for your users (as they become more acquainted with all of the features), but it’s also an ongoing opportunity for you to increase product adoption.